core-wg/oscore/draft-ietf-core-object-security.md

   Payload: ae a0 15 56 67 92 4d ff 8a 24 e4 cb 35 b9 (14 bytes)
 ~~~~~~~~~~~

-### Example: Response (without Partial IV)
+### Example: Responses

 1\.
-Response not including an Partial IV, with ciphertext = 0xaea0155667924dff8a24e4cb35b9
+Response with ciphertext = 0xaea0155667924dff8a24e4cb35b9 and no Partial IV

 Before compression (18 bytes):